FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

 That `<div>` is an HTML like tag, yes in JavaScript, called [JSX](https://facebook.github.io/jsx/).
-JSX is an optional custom JavaScript syntax used by React to express React nodes that map to real HTML elements and text nodes.
+JSX is an optional custom JavaScript syntax used by React to express React nodes that can map to real HTML elements, custome elements, and text nodes.
 React nodes, defined using JSX should not be considered a one to one match to HTML elements.
 There are [differences](https://facebook.github.io/react/docs/dom-differences.html) and some [gotchas](https://facebook.github.io/react/docs/jsx-gotchas.html).

 JSX syntax must be transformed from JSX to real JavaScript in order to be parsed by ES5 JS engines.
 The above code, if not transformed would of course cause a JavaScript error.